 George Saiger, MD, CGP, FAGPA, has been on the faculty of various certification programs at the Washington School of Psychiatry, including The Center on Aging,(of which he was a cofounder), The National Group Psychotherapy Institute, and The Advanced Psychotherapy Training Program.
 He is a past president of the MidAtlantic Group Psychotherapy Society, and has held various positions in the American Group Psychotherapy Association.
 For many years he was the clinical director of the Senior Intensive Outpatient Program at Montgomery General Hospital in Olney, MD.
 For even more years, he has belonged to a study group at WSP which examines literary treatments of aging.
 In 2016, one such selection was the novel, A Man Called Ove.

-- Participants will be able to describe the impact of childhood neglect with subsequent depression and suicidality.
+- Describe three impacts of childhood neglect with subsequent depression and suicidality.

-- Participants will be able to apply the film's interplay of characters and relationships to analogous processes in real-life healing communities in which our clients are imbedded.
+- Apply the film's interplay of characters and relationships to analogous processes in real-life healing communities in which our clients are embedded.

 Online registration has closed, but there is still room, so you may register at the door.